JonyEpsilon/sr-basics/README.md

 # sr-basics

 A tutorial introduction to symbolic regresion.
 See the ws/ directory for the worksheets.
+You might start with [this worksheet](http://viewer.gorilla-repl.org/view.html?source=github&user=JonyEpsilon&repo=sr-basics&path=ws/introduction.clj)

 ## License